gwerbin/Rpkg/README.md

 `rpkg.R` with the name `Rpkg`, and that it is user-executable.
 Any other usage is untested and unsupported.

+This script is intended to be run by `Rscript --no-save --no-restore`.
+It _does_ source your init file, i.e. `Rprofile`.
+This is to ensure that any user configuration like `options(repos = c(CRAN = "https://cloud.r-project.org"))` is respected.
+HOWEVER, Rpkg is **not** robust to excessive tinkering, and if something breaks try `Rscript --no-save --no-restore --no-init rpkg.R` before reporting a bug.

 ## Usage instructions